yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 A spatial branch-and-bound algorithm for nonconvex programming typically relies on a few standard steps.

-0. The starting node is the original optimization problem.
+0. The starting open node is the original optimization problem.
-1. In an open node, a standard nonlinear solver is applied and a feasible, and hopefully locally optimal solution is computed.
+1. In an open node, a standard local nonlinear solver is applied and a feasible, and hopefully locally optimal solution is computed.
 This gives an upper bound on the achievable objective (possibly infinite if the solver fails to find a feasible solution).
-The local solver is specified with the option **'bmibnb.uppersolver'**.
+The local solver for this step is specified with the option **'bmibnb.uppersolver'**.
 2. As a second step a convex relaxation of the model in the node is derived (using the methods described below), and the resulting convex optimization problem is solved (typically a linear program, or if the original problem is a nonconvex semidefinite program, a semidefinite program).
 This gives a lower bound on the achievable objective for this node.
 The lower bound solver is specified using the options **'bmibnb.lowersolver'**.
 3. Given these lower and upper bounds, a standard branch-and-bound logic is used to select a branch variable, create two new nodes, branch, prune and navigate among the remaining nodes.

 In addition to these standard steps, a large amount of preprocessing and bound-propagation is performed, both in the root-node and along the branching.
 This is important in order to obtain stronger linear relaxations.
 The options controlling this can be found in the description of [BMIBNB](/solver/bmibnb).
-Nvertheless, the central object is the relaxation problem, and this model is built-up using outer approimations of convex envelopes (the convex hull of the set \\( (x,f(x)) \\) on some interval in \\(x\\)).
+Nevertheless, the central object is the relaxation problem, and this model is built using outer approximations of convex envelopes (the convex hull of the set \\( (x,f(x)) \\) on some interval in \\(x\\)).

 ### Linear relaxation for bilinear and quadratic problems